clint-jordan/dark-matter/content/notes/013-monitoring-activity.md

 ## Process states
 - When a new process is started (forked) it is scheduled and after being scheduled, it will get a runnable state (R)
-  - In this tate it is waiting in the queue to be scheduled
+  - In this state it is waiting in the queue to be scheduled
 - Runnable processes will get a time slice, which allows them to get a running state in either kernel space or user space
 - Runnable processes can get preempted or rescheduled
-  - In that case, they will return to a runnable state and wait tin the queue for a new time slice
+  - In that case, they will return to a runnable state and wait in the queue for a new time slice
-- A runnable process can be stopped (ctrl-z) and will show as TASK_STOPPED (T), and after being stoped it can recieve another signal to resume and return to a runnable state
+- A runnable process can be stopped (ctrl-z) and will show as TASK_STOPPED (T), and after being stopped it can receive another signal to resume and return to a runnable state
 - While running, the process may have to wait
   - This is also referred to as "blocking" state, but "blocking" is not an official state in the Linux kernel